mintty/mintty/wiki/Tips.md

 Emojis are displayed in the rectangular character cell group determined by the cumulated width of the emoji sequence characters.
-The option `EmojiPlacement` can adjust the location of emoji graphis within that area.
+The option `EmojiPlacement` can adjust the location of emoji graphics within that area.

 ### Installing emoji resources ###